-(Solemnities that fall on a Sunday in ordinary time or the Christmas season are observed in place of the Sunday office.
-During Advent, Lent, and Easter season, or during Holy Week or the Easter octave, they are moved to the next available Monday.
-This also applies to the Carmelite solemnities of O.L. of Mt.
-Carmel, St. Teresa of Avila, St John of the Cross, and the Province's patron saint.)
+(Solemnities that fall on Sunday in Ordinary Time are observed in place of the Sunday office.
+During Advent, Christmas season, Lent, and Easter season, they are moved to the next available Monday.
+This also applies to the Carmelite solemnities of O.L. of Mt Carmel, St. Teresa of Avila, St John of the Cross, and the Province's patron saint.)